WATCH: Police, Good Samaritan Rescue 3 Children Stranded In Atlantic City Ocean

 This was at least the third water rescue in the past five days.

-Another good samaritan jumped into the ocean to save three other children on May 15, pulling a 4-year-old girl to safety.READ MORE: Man Wanted In 3 Sexual Assaults, Following Multiple Women Home In Last Week, Philly Police Say
+Another good samaritan jumped into the ocean to save three other children on May 15, pulling a 4-year-old girl to safety.READ MORE: 'Who Wants to Be An Astronaut?': The Discovery Channel Casting For New Space Show Competition

 Eyewitness News cameras were rolling Thursday as lifeguards rescued two kids who couldn’t make it to shore.
 The young boys are OK thanks to good Samaritans who jumped into action.